 Website Menus

-It’s precisely this concept of an insult to personal integrity that leads us to the subject of boundaries, because adults who were abused as children lack the ability to set appropriate boundaries.
+Some persons, however, have great difficulty setting boundaries—they may even believe that setting boundaries is rude—and this difficulty usually derives from child abuse.
+But let’s be clear that abuse can range from subtle emotional manipulation to severe sexual and physical abuse.
+To the unconscious, though, any abuse, no matter how mild or severe, is an insult to personal dignity.
+It’s precisely this insult to personal dignity that explains why adults who were abused as children lack the ability to set appropriate boundaries.
 Why?
 Well, their not having boundaries served them as a defense mechanism in childhood.
-If you try to do anything to resist, you just get hurt all the more, right?
+Most abused children know intuitively that if you try to do anything to resist the abuse, you just get hurt all the more.
 So setting aside any resistance means less hurt.

 The First Step